Aethari/Carts/Design.md

 ### Mechanics
 - Movement: Do I even need to tell you what this is?
-- Rolling: The player can roll as a supplement for movement, making them invincible for the duration
+- Invincibility: The player can cast an invincibility spell at the cost of mana, which regens over time
-- Attacking: The player can use the x key to attack, swinging their sword in a wide arc
+- Spawning: Every 10 seconds, the player spanws friendly blue cubes that do damage to the boss when they collide with it
 - XP: I told you about XP in the game summary

 ## Art